 The campaign lasted from August to November 1755

 Description of Events

 The overall British strategic plan for 1755 called for an attack on Fort Saint-Frédéric (present-day Crown Point) on Lake Champlain.
-This endeavor was entrusted to William Johnson of New York with Phineas Lyman of Connecticut.
+This endeavour was entrusted to William Johnson of New York and Phineas Lyman of Connecticut.
 Johnson, an Irish settler, had no military experience.
-However, his ascendancy over the Mohawk Indians explains why he was retained as commander of this expedition.
+He was placed in command of the expedition because of his influence with the Mohawk Indians.

 The expeditionary force consisted of more than 3,000 untrained provincial troops and 300 Indians (mostly Mohawks).
 Only one regiment wore uniforms (blue faced red).
 In July, the various units assembled at Albany.
 The breakdown was as follows:

 - Rhode Island Provincials (about 400 men)

 - New York Provincials (about 800 men)